wassuped/sc-key/README.md

 Done!
 You've got the SPK.

 # Warnings!!!!
-## You need to use Libu with the already killed promon
+## You need to use Lib with the already killed promon